 - Salt - This is important for helping the cake to rise and also for offsetting the very sweet recipe.
 You should use the salt even if you use salted butter.

-- Large egg whites - Egg whites only.
+- The whites from large eggs - Egg whites only.
 No yolks.

 - Milk - You'll use the milk to make cereal milk or milk infused with the Fruity Pebbles flavor.
 I use whole milk when I bake, but you can use any dairy or non-dairy milk substitute.
 If you want a richer cake, you can also use heavy cream or half and half.